eRGoon/RGPageViewController/README.md

 RGPageViewController
 ===
 RGPageViewController is a custom UIPageViewController written in Swift.
-It is inspired by [ICViewPager](https://github.com/iltercengiz/ICViewPager "ICViewPager") by Ilter Cengiz but adds some extra features.
+It is inspired by [ICViewPager](https://github.com/iltercengiz/ICViewPager "ICViewPager") by Ilter Cengiz but with some modifications.
 It combines an Android-like ViewPager with the blur effect introduced in iOS7.
 It is fully customizable and can also be used as a replacement for UITabBar.

 Screenshots
 ---